Motor Vehicle Liability Insurance Policies - Insurer's Responsibilities

 GEICS Insurance Database - How It Works

-Vehicle identification numbers (VIN) electronically transmitted to the GEICS insurance database by the insurers are cross-referenced with the vehicle identification numbers on this Department's tag and title database entitled GRATIS, Georgia Registration and Title Information System.
+Vehicle identification numbers (VIN) electronically transmitted to the GEICS insurance database by the insurers are cross-referenced with the vehicle identification numbers on this Department's tag and title database entitled DRIVES, Driver Record and Integrated Vehicle Enterprise System.
 If the transmitted VIN matches a VIN on the tag and title database, then a valid insurance coverage indicator is placed on the vehicle's record.
 Law enforcement and the County Tax Commissioner's Tag Office personnel in this state have access to the tag and title database and can easily check the insurance status of any vehicle registered in the State of Georgia.

 If the VIN the insurer electronically transmits to the insurance database passes a VINA check (Vehicle Identification Number Analysis*) but does not match a VIN on the tag and title database, the insurance information is re-processed for thirty days before being returned to you, the insurer, as an error.
 Insurers are the only ones who can add, delete or edit information on the insurance database.

 VINA, Vehicle Identification Number Analysis, is a program installed on this Department's databases that checks entered vehicle identification numbers (VIN) against established VIN patterns provided by vehicle manufacturers.
 This program identifies incorrectly entered vehicle identification numbers to help prevent vehicles from being registered and/or titled with an incorrect VIN.
 It also helps identify incorrectly transmitted vehicle identification numbers to the insurance database.

 You, the insurer, are still required to issue insurance policy information cards to your policyholders for each vehicle you insure even for those vehicles where insurance information must be electronically transmitted to the insurance database.
 The insurance information card must be carried in the vehicle at all times while the vehicle is being driven.